pietraferreira/quartz/content/notes/gdb.md

 ---
 # GDB
 ---
-All the basic commands can be found [here](notes/useful-commands-dump.md#GDB).
+All the basic commands can be found [[notes/general/useful-commands-dump#GDB]].

 ## Remote Debugging
 gdb can be used to debug programs running on another machine.
 On the remote machine, a program called `gdbserver` is run, which responds and acts on the requests made by gdb on the client machine.

 Remote debugging can be more convenient in some cases; for example, it enables inspecting the program on the machine where the bug has occurred instead of trying to replicate the scenario on a dev machine.
 This can save a lot of time.
 Remote debugging is quite popular among mobile app developers, where the app runs on a mobile device, while the debugger runs on the development machine.

 The [_Remote debugging with GDB_ blog post](https://developers.redhat.com/blog/2015/04/28/remote-debugging-with-gdb) can get you started in case you are interested.
-The [gdbserver(1) - Linux manual page](https://man7.org/linux/man-pages/man1/gdbserver.1.html) also offers great documentation.
+The [[1) - Linux manual page](https://man7.org/linux/man-pages/man1/gdbserver.1.html|gdbserver(1) - Linux manual page]] also offers great documentation.
 The official [RISC-V binutils repository](https://github.com/riscv-collab/riscv-binutils-gdb) has the `gdbserver` source code.

 ## Assembly Syntax
 ```bash